 15. Namsan N Seoul Tower

-N Seoul Tower ( 엔서울타워) is a telecommunications tower in Seoul , capital of South Korea .
+N Seoul Tower (엔서울타워) is a telecommunications tower located in the capital city of South Korea, Seoul.

-First called Seoul Tower, it took the name N Seoul Tower at the request of the builder CJ Corporation .
-At the top a panoramic restaurant, at its feet is the teddy bear museum , which traces the history of Korea in different paintings with teddy bears instead of figurines.
+Originally known as Seoul Tower, it was later renamed N Seoul Tower at the request of the builder, CJ Corporation.
+The tower features a panoramic restaurant at its pinnacle, offering visitors stunning views while they dine.
+At the base of the tower, there is a teddy bear museum that presents the history of Korea through various paintings featuring teddy bears instead of human figurines.

-Namsam Tower was built in 1969 at a cost of about 2.5 million US dollars, and eleven years later it was opened to the public in 1980 .
-Whereas Seoul Tower was completed on December 3, 1971 , which was designed by Jang Jong Ryul Architects without providing the facility’s interiors.
-On August 1975 , the third floor of the observatory and museum rooftop, an open hall and a souvenir shop were established, in addition to providing other facilities.
+Namsan Tower, also known as N Seoul Tower or Seoul Tower, was constructed in 1969 at a cost of approximately 2.5 million US dollars.
+However, it was only opened to the public in 1980, eleven years later.
+The tower’s construction was completed on December 3, 1971, by Jang Jong Ryul Architects, but the facility’s interiors were not initially provided.
+It was not until August 1975 that the observatory’s third floor, museum rooftop, an open hall, and a souvenir shop were established, along with other facilities.

-However, despite the completion of the tower’s construction, the observatory was closed to the public until October 15, 1980 .
-Since then, the tower has been a landmark of the city of Seoul.
-The height of the tower ranges from 236.7 m (777 ft) from the base to 479.7 m (1,574 ft) above sea level.
-The name of the tower was changed from Seoul Tower to N Seoul Tower in 2005 , where the name “N” stands for “new” and “Namsan” means “nature”.
-The cost of renovating and redesigning the tower was approximately KRW 15 billion .
+Despite the tower’s construction being finished, the observatory remained closed to the public until October 15, 1980.
+Since then, N Seoul Tower has become a prominent landmark in the city of Seoul.
+It stands at a height ranging from 236.7 meters (777 feet) from the base to 479.7 meters (1,574 feet) above sea level.
+In 2005, the tower’s name was changed from Seoul Tower to N Seoul Tower.
+The “N” in the name represents “new,” while “Namsan” refers to the surrounding nature.
+The renovation and redesign of the tower cost approximately KRW 15 billion.

-When the original owner of N Seoul Tower merged with CJ Corporation, the tower’s name was changed to N Seoul Tower (official name CJ Seoul Tower).
-It is also known as Namsan Tower or Seoul Tower.
-It is also the first public radio wave tower in Korea that carries transmitting antennas from several channels such as KBS, MBC, SBS TV, FM, PBC, TBS, CBS and BBS FM.
-The Seoul Tower, which was chosen to rate world travel experts and reader preferences, is among the world’s 500 most visited attractions.
+After the original owner of N Seoul Tower merged with CJ Corporation, the tower’s name was officially changed to N Seoul Tower, also referred to as CJ Seoul Tower.
+It is noteworthy that N Seoul Tower is the first public radio wave tower in Korea, hosting transmitting antennas for various channels such as KBS, MBC, SBS TV, FM, PBC, TBS, CBS, and BBS FM.
+It has gained recognition as one of the world’s top 500 most visited attractions, as rated by travel experts and readers alike.

 Others Attractions